tenancy/docs/docs/hyn/5.4/commands.md

         '--tenant' => [1,2,3]
         ]);
 ```
-> Make sure --tenant value is always an array, an integer value will fail.
+> Make sure --tenant value is always an array.
+An integer value will fail.

 # Recreate command

 The recreate command allows you to create databases and filesystem directories for
 all tenants.
-It will check whether a database already exists, if not it will recreate
+It will check whether a database already exists, and if not it will recreate
 it and dispatch a "Created" event that causes the folders and possible vhost configurations
 to be made.